car251290/getaCoffee/README.md

 # getaCoffee
-Seach for the location of a coffee store near you
+Seach for the location of a coffee store near you Using React Native with this project. this App will be available for Android and iOS.

 #Using expo and JS
 create an app that tell you the near coffee shop.
+And show you the Website of a coffee shop!

  #Expo cli

  Expo CLI is a command line app that is the main interface between a developer and Expo tools.
 You'll use it for a variety of tasks, such as: